nonanonno/CarND-Behavioral-Cloning-P3/writeup.md

 #### 4. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

+#### 5. Training
 The number of epochs is 20.

+Here is learning curve:

+![alt text][image6]

+The final valitation loss is 0.0008.

 ----
 ### Track two